 Both the webpage above and below say that extreme cold kills the freezer's insulation, making the unit require more power in warm months.
 Is this an online myth put out by electric companies?
 Some say they have operated freezers in temperatures well below freezing without failures.
 Where do we find what is rumor verses what's true?
 Hopefully, your fridge company.
 Perhaps a good safeguard is to use your old freezer outdoors in winter only (bad insulation will then be less problematic), and to purchase a new one for indoors.
 If the pump goes in the outdoor one, it can still be used in cool/cold weather.
 If it holds water, use it as a tank...bonus with its own lid to keep out the flies.

 What we can do, if we think it's worthwhile, is to disconnect the heat-exchanger tubes from the back of the fridge.
-First of all, it's counter-productive when the tubes release heat right beside the fridge.
+It's counter-productive when the tubes release heat right beside the fridge.
+The colder the air around those tubes, the better the system gets the heat out of the fridge.
 I don't see why one couldn't re-locate the tubes outdoors, or in an unheated space under the floor.
 I have both options.
-It would require a few feet of extra tubing to be soldered on, but the fridge repairman can either do it, or tell us how to, and it's going to include replacing at least some of the freon.
-It's a toss-up on whether this will be worth the expenditure.
+It would require a few feet of extra tubing to be soldered on, but the fridge repairman can either do it, or tell us how to, and it's going to include the need for more freon.
+It's a toss-up on whether this will be worth the expenditure, but I thought I'd pass it on in case you're forced to be a power miser.
 My freezer, and I assume many newer units, have the heat-exchanger built inside the walls of the unit so that the tubes cannot be accessed.
 In my opinion, this is a lousy way to release heat, in a trapped space as close as possible to the cold box.

 I'm being perhaps too detailed, but I'm keeping in mind that you may have this page saved in your computer during the trib, and may need to appeal to some things within it.
 You may not be able to get online at that time.